William Missouri Downs: Life and career

 Downs has an extensive publication record including articles, plays, and books.
 He has co-authored four books, including Naked Playwriting (Silman/James), Playwriting: From Formula to Form (Harcourt Brace), Screenplay: Writing the Picture (Silman/James), and The Art of Theatre (Wadsworth/Cengage).
 The Art of Theatre has gone through multiple editions and has been adopted as a college textbook in the US.

-Downs lives in a log cabin near the Shambhala Mountain Center in Colorado.